sowalks/BLE_Diss_Project_Docs/Starting Point.md

 ALSO FULL Proposal

-Basically dissertation has to demonstrate I have a range of CS skills, planning skills and design /quality, show an understanding of context of project,  justify suitable tools, i.e. programming langs and data structures, show I can learn new ones.
-Plan and organise presentation of evidence – end result behaves as intended.
+Basically dissertation has to demonstrate:
+- I have a range of CS skills, planning skills and design /quality,
+- show an understanding of context of project,  [[Notes on Ramsey Papers]]
+- justify suitable tools, i.e. programming langs and data structures, show I can learn new ones.
+- Plan and organise presentation of evidence – end result behaves as intended.

 i.e. tools and algorithms include BLE?